How to Build a Fossil-Free Portfolio.

 The first move isn't picking winners — it's deleting losers.
 Cut the entire fossil fuel complex from your investable universe before you do anything else.
 Ziggma's screener applies the same exclusion logic to both equities and funds, so an ETF that holds Exxon doesn't sneak back in through the back door.

 Most "ESG" funds still hold integrated oil majors.
 The fix is to screen on what's inside the basket — not what's on the label.
-Ziggma's fossil-free screen runs through the underlying holdings of every ETF and flags any with fossil fuel exposure.
+Use Ziggma's ESG and impact screener to apply the Fossil Fuel Free preset alongside financial quality filters.

 02 The Exclusions